-Madeline tucked a rogue piece of hair behind her ear, compensating for the urge to lick her lips again.
+Madeline tucked a rogue piece of hair behind her ear, compensating for the urge to lick her lips again; anything lip-ish seemed inappropriate near this boy, given the history.
 She felt immensely awkward, overly aware of every shift her body made.
 Roger could probably hear her swallow, for it felt more unnatural than ever.
 Plenty was wrong.
 She and Roger Verona never spoke.
 Not since the incident, and even before then.
 She and Roger Verona had never spoken, and there wasn’t really anything to say.
 “No reason,” she tried to smile, “It’s just we don’t talk, do we?
 Not since-”

 “No, not since I-”

 “Yes, I know,” Madeline hurried, not baring to hear the story voiced in such company, if indeed any company indeed.

 “Er, it’s alright then?”
 His lips caught her terrified attention, and she forced herself to twist her gaze away.
 He didn’t seem to notice, leaning his shoulder casually against the stone corridor, “Alice said you were outside-I thought she was joking!
 It’s bloody awful out there-”